szegedi/spring-web-jsflow/README.md

 The aim is to provide a system that amalgamates the rapid development benefits and flexibility of a dynamic language with the strength, scalability and versatility of the Java platform and the Spring framework.

-spring-webmvc-jsflow can be used with Rhino version 1.7R2 or above, as well as with all 2.0 or higher Spring Framework versions.

 ## Getting Started

 We helpfully set up a separate [example project](https://github.com/szegedi/spring-web-jsflow-example) with a runnable example webapp and tutorial.